Vanessa Hudgens Flaunts Bod In Red Bikini Top & High Rise Skirt On Instagram

 Vanessa Hudgens soaked up the rays today, and shared a photo with her Instagram fans.
-It’s received over 287,000 likes in the past five hours.
-The post shows Vanessa lounging on a patio lounger, as she wore an all red ensemble.
-It consisted of a front tie bikini top that was a bandea-style, along with a very high slit skirt that left her legs on display.
+It has received over 287,000 likes in the past five hours.
+The post shows Vanessa lounging on a patio lounger, as she wore an all-red ensemble.
+It consisted of a front tie bikini top that was a bandeau-style, along with a very high slit skirt that left her legs on display.
 She was clearly enjoying herself, as she posed with a book in her right hand and a wine glass in her left.
 She wore her hair down, and accessorized with sunglasses.

 That was her second update of the day, as earlier on, Vanessa shared a photo of herself posing mid-hike.
-She stood in the middle of a bunch of trees outside, as she placed her right arm on her head and tilted her head towards the sunshine.
-She popped her right foot, and looked fabulous in a sports bra, leggings and a sweater that she tied around her waist.
+She stood in the middle of a bunch of trees outside, as she placed her right arm on her head and tilted her head toward the sunshine.
+She popped her right foot, and looked fabulous in a sports bra, leggings, and a sweater that she tied around her waist.
 This update received over 292,000 likes from her fans.

 Prior to that, Hudgens shared a cute selfie that received over 500,000 likes.
 In the selfie, she closed her eyes and pursed her lips, making a kissy face.
 Her makeup looked flawless, including a glossy lipstick and pronounced blush.
 She also wore a pink flower in her hair, which she wore down in tight curls.
 Vanessa’s eyes were closed for the shot, and she placed her right hand under her chin.